getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 accumulation during character consumption.
 The `ch(c, onMatch)` helper exists specifically to make this ergonomic for single-char matches.

+The dual to `sawNonDigit` lives on the Number side: every integer-shaped number production carries a `NotIdentCont` negative lookahead (§3.2).
+Together they form the digit-leading-identifier disambiguation — `sawNonDigit` keeps pure-digit runs out of identifier-land; `NotIdentCont` keeps mixed digit-then-letter runs out of number-land.

 ## 5. Reserved-Set Membership Gates